The Definitive Guide to Personal Branding

 Personal branding is a style of photography used to attract your ideal audience (customers, clients, hiring managers, etc.) and communicate your brand very specifically and intentionally to them.
-It consists of the whole of your brand, perhaps facets you’ve never thought about before, including:
+You think of working on this year round.
+It isn't a head shot; rather, It consists of the whole of your brand, perhaps facets you’ve never thought about before, including:

 Your Branding Statement

 Your branding statement is the foundation of your personal brand.
 It is similar to an elevator pitch or a mission statement, in that you’re talking all about yourself, but it is unique in that you want to hit your customers in the feels…connecting emotionally is everything in digital marketing.
 Think about your company’s attitude and why you do what you do.
 Are you trendy or are you cozy and warm, for example?
 Multiply that by a statement on what you do and how you make your customer’s lives better.
 Who is your ideal customer and how can you speak to their pain points?
 Add on a statement on how you are different (and better!) from all of your competitors, and you have a rockin’ foundation to your personal brand house.